Q: Can I fax or email my application form and pay by phone?

-A: Only a parent named on the certificate may make the request unless the grandparent has Legal Guardianship.
-If you do have Legal Guardianship, you will need to submit a photocopy of the filed court order granting you legal guardianship of the child.
+A: Only a parent named on the certificate may make the request a certificate unless the grandparent has legal guardianship.
+If you do have legal guardianship, you will need to submit a photocopy of the filed court order granting you legal guardianship of the child.

 Q: How do I make a correction to a birth certificate?

 A: Please submit your questions in writing to our office with your signature and photocopy of ID and the appropriate clerk will contact you with instructions on how to make the correction or if the correction can even be made.
 For more information, see the Corrections and Court Order Changes page.

 Q: How can I obtain records for genealogy?

 A: Death, marriage, and divorce records where the event occurred at least 50 years ago can be obtained from the Wyoming State Archives.

 For death records that cannot be obtained from the Wyoming State Archives, the record must be requested by a member of the immediate family (Spouse, Parent, or Child) and proof of relationship may be required.
 Birth records of deceased individuals may be obtained by a member of the immediate family with proof of death and proof of relationship.

 Q: How long does it take to receive a Social Security Number/Card for my newborn child?